Higgs2/AddressAPI/AddressAPI/README.md

 - Services: Various non-statefull classes to perform tasks (such as pagination or calculation).
 - Utilities: Extension methods and helper methods.

+# Retrospective
+There's an issue with pagination where the HATEOAS links generated have an invalid ID (at least, if it's omitted from the request.)
+I initially wanted to handle this by using DTO's (as it's marked required by the domain model), but I've found it to be overkill.
+In hindsight, bad idea.

+There's also an issue with the ignoring of certain model properties, what seems to be a bug in SwaggerUI itself.
+For instance, the Id of the Address model class is marked as ReadOnly, and the generated schema does indicate it's a readonly.
+However, the SwaggerUI doc seems to just ignore this.
+Perhaps a bug on their part...

+I'm pretty proud of the pagination feature, I've written it before for my current job.
+The thing I like the most is that it's not coupled to specific domain and can be reused for nearly everything that requires a HATEOAS constraint.